imzqqq/chat/server/chat/python/api-spec/proposals/3083-restricted-rooms.md

 complete successfully.

-Clients should also consider the authorised servers when generating candidate servers to embed in links to the room, e.g. via to.chat.dingshunyu.top.
+Clients should also consider the authorised servers when generating candidate servers to embed in links to the room, e.g. via to.chat.imzqqq.top.

 A future MSC may define a way to override or update the `via` key in a coherent manner.